-Unless an arrestee has already bailed out of jail, the arresting agency or county sheriff's department must bring him or her before a judicial officer (a magistrate or judge) within 48 hours after a warrantless arrest.
+An arresting agency or county sheriff's department must bring someone who's been arrested without a warrant before a judicial officer (a magistrate or judge) within 48 hours—unless the person has already bailed out of jail.
 (Ga.
-Code § 17-4-62.)
-The timeframe is 72 hours if there was an arrest warrant.
+Code § 17-4-62; Ga.
+Unif.
+Super.
+Ct.
+R. 26.1.)
+The timeframe is 72 hours if there was a warrant for the arrest.
 (Ga.
-Code § 17-4-26.)
-(For an arrestee who has bailed out of jail, the next court appearance—either a commitment hearing or an arraignment—may be several days or a couple weeks later.)
+Code § 17-4-26; Ga.
+Unif.
+Super.
+Ct.
+R. 26.1.)
+(For someone who has bailed out of jail, the next court appearance—either a commitment hearing or an arraignment—may be several days or a couple weeks later.)

 At the initial appearance, the judicial officer typically begins by: